michigan-nii/ni-on-flux/docs/example02.md

 Change to the `~/ni-for-flux/example02` folder.

+I made a small subset of an OpenfMRI.org data set under the `ds000114_R2.0.1` folder.
+The data is stored in BIDS format, so each subject has a folder `sub-01`, etc., under which you will find a condition, `ses-test` or `ses-retest`, and under each of those, a `func` folder.

 For this example, you will want to have a list of the files for the covert verb generation task.
 They are named,